danielmarschall/oidplus/doc/config_values.md

     OIDplus::baseConfig()->setValue('OBJECT_CACHING',         true);

-Object caching reads all objects in the memory.
-This increases performance performance but also increases memory usage on large databases.
+Object caching reads all objects from the database in the memory at every request.
+This increases the speed on small databases (but also uses more memory), but makes OIDplus VERY slow if the database is big (> 10.000 OIDs).

+So, if you want (or must) use little RAM, or have a lot of objects in the database, please turn off `OBJECT_CACHING`.

 ### FORCE_DBMS_SLANG